vishwa-uber/Cadence-Docs/docs/02-use-cases/06-batch-job.md

 // retry if the activity gets stopped for any reason func setActivityOptions(ctx workflow.Context) workflow.Context {

     ctx = workflow.WithActivityOptions(ctx, workflow.ActivityOptions{
         ScheduleToStartTimeout: time.Minute,           // how long we expect this task to sit waiting to be picked up.
                                                        // Typically subseconds unless heavily contended
         StartToCloseTimeout:    time.Hour,             // however long this activity is expected to take, maximum, from end to end.
                                                        // This is workload dependent
         HeartbeatTimeout:       time.Second * 30,      // How long we should wait before deciding to restart the activity because the
                                                        // background thread hasn't checked in.
 Half a a minute is probably a bit
                                                        // overgenous.
 In the example above we're picking 5 seconds to heartbeat

         // It is unrealistic to assume that a long running activity will succeed
         // so add a retry-policy to restart it when there's a failure.
         RetryPolicy: &workflow.RetryPolicy{
             InitialInterval:          time.Second,
             MaximumInterval:          time.Minute * 10,
+            MaximumAttempts:          10,               // we expect this to have to restart a maximum of 10 times before giving up.
         },
     })
     return ctx
 }

 func Workflow(ctx workflow.Context, config entity.Config) error {

     log := workflow.GetLogger(ctx)
     ctx = setActivityOptions(ctx, config)
     err := workflow.ExecuteActivity(ctx, ABatchActivityName, config).Get(ctx, nil)
     if err != nil {
         log.Error("failed to execute activity", zap.Error(err), zap.Any("input", config))

     }

     log.Info("Workflow complete")
     return nil
 }
 ```